kdeldycke/awesome-billing/README.md

 ## Invoice

+* [InvoicePlane](https://github.com/InvoicePlane/InvoicePlane) - A self-hosted open-source application for managing your invoices, clients and payments.
 * [On GCP invoiced billing](https://news.ycombinator.com/item?id=17517479) - [Invoiced billing](https://cloud.google.com/billing/docs/how-to/invoiced-billing) (B2B-friendly payment by the customer after the service is consumed and an invoice issued) is a pain on GCP.